 Parents Need to Know

-Parents need to know that kids will have to adapt to this movie's unhurried, non-MTV pace and stylings to enjoy the drama's homage to large, loving families.
-Parents will be pleased by the strong ensemble cast and rare PG rating -- but you can get these attributes from a judicious selection of TV programs.
+Parents need to know that kids will have to adapt to this movie's unhurried, non-MTV pace and style to enjoy the drama's homage to large, loving families.
+To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 Thus, this non-violent ensemble brings viewers the loving, churchgoing but earthy Amatis as a friendly alternative to the corrupt, amoral Capones, Sopranos, and Corleones fighting endless mob wars.
 That's all fine, but one viewer complained that this movie's depiction of sauce-making mamma mias is no less of a stereotype than Little Italy hoods making Offers You Cannot Refuse.

 Did we miss something on diversity?